deadbok/groenholdt.net/content/Microcontroller/esp8266-sdk-network-code.md

 The SDK network API is event based.
 The way this works is that you register some functions for the API to call when certain events happen (connected, disconnected, data received, and so on).
-Your callback function receives a parameter called ``rag``, from the SDK, which is a pointer to an espconn struct (defined in espconn.h in the SDK).
+Your callback function receives a parameter called ``arg``, from the SDK, which is a pointer to an espconn struct (defined in espconn.h in the SDK).
 This struct contains the connection information.
 You will probably need a way to identify a connection as it triggers the callbacks.
 I have